FIS Reports Third Quarter 2023 Results, Increases Full-Year Outlook and Announces Plans to Resume Share Repurchases in the Fourth Quarter of 2023

 - fraud by merchants or bad actors; and

-- other risks detailed in the “Risk Factors” and other sections of our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, in our quarterly reports on Form 10-Q and in our other filings with the Securities and Exchange Commission.
+- other risks detailed elsewhere in the "Risk Factors" and other sections of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, in our Quarterly Reports on Form 10-Q and in our other filings with the Securities and Exchange Commission.

 Other unknown or unpredictable factors also could have a material adverse effect on our business, financial condition, results of operations and prospects.
 Accordingly, readers should not place undue reliance on these forward-looking statements.
 These forward-looking statements are inherently subject to uncertainties, risks and changes in circumstances that are difficult to predict.
 Except as required by applicable law or regulation, we do not undertake (and expressly disclaim) any obligation and do not intend to publicly update or review any of these forward-looking statements, whether as a result of new information, future events or otherwise.